merylye/merylye.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
 I'm a first-year PhD student at Carnegie Mellon University in the School of Computer Science's [Software and Societal Systems Department](https://s3d.cmu.edu/).
-My advisor is [Patrick Park](https://patpark.org/).

 I study how people present themselves and share information in digital social environments.
 My recent interests include audience management, self-disclosure, and parasocial interaction --- with a focus on how platform design and affordances shape these behaviors.
 More broadly, I'm interested in the intersection of computational social science (CSS), human-computer interaction (HCI), and social media.